Frequently Asked Questions

 Do I get a choice of rooms?

-Will boys and girls be separately housed?
+Will boys and girls be separated?

 I'm coming with a friend.
 Can we be put in the same building?

-Are there options for attending without accommodation?
+I'd like to be a non-residential student - are there options for attending without accommodation?

 Each year we welcome students who choose to live outside our accommodation, such as with family members.
 We’re happy to recommend convenient nearby options as well.
 Students who arrange their own accommodation receive a £500 discount on their fees while enjoying full access to the rest of the programme.
+To apply, simply register your place and reply to our email letting us know you won’t be needing accommodation.

 How does laundry work?